 Planning ahead of time and being prepared will also help overcome this, it can be easy to add some protein to your smoothie or adding a protein source to your pasta dish!

 Avoid consuming toxic ingredients

-Protein powders are classified as ‘dietary supplements’ which in hindsight could mean that not all manufacturers are trustworthy.
-There is no way of being 100% clear on the ingredients on the label, and it is therefore recommended to opt for brands which are reputable.
+Protein powders are classified as ‘dietary supplements which in hindsight could mean that not all manufacturers are trustworthy.
+There is no way of being 100% clear on the ingredients on the label, and it is therefore recommended to opt for reputable brands.